 Last but not least, the new certification system will promote a greater sense of shared responsibility across the supply chain.
 While it’s good that we put the farmer at the center of certification, a disproportionate burden of certification falls on their shoulders without adequate resources being made available to them.

 With the new certification system, we want to change that.
 We encourage companies to acknowledge the price of sustainability and invest in and reward more sustainable production as well as share the investments needed to advance sustainability progress at origin.
 Because a more sustainable product is a better product that deserves a better price.

 How does the 2020 Certification Program fit these goals?

-The Rainforest Alliance 2020 Certification Program, which we are currently developing, is our first step on the journey towards our long-term vision for the future of certification.
-It includes a new set of standards for agriculture (the Sustainable Agriculture Standard) and for businesses (the Chain of Custody Standard), along with the assurance system and accompanying platforms, that are in line with these new approaches.
-The 2020 Certification Program will be published in June 2020, with audits beginning in mid-2021.
+The Rainforest Alliance 2020 Certification Program is our first step on the journey towards our long-term vision for the future of certification.
+It includes the Sustainable Agriculture Standard, (made up of the Farm Requirements and the Supply Chain Requirements), along with the assurance documents and accompanying systems and tools, that are in line with these new approaches.
+The 2020 Certification Program, was published in June 2020 and will now be implemented across all Rainforest Alliance certified crops, after which audits will begin mid-2021.